Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: A group of singers; Recorded: 1960

-This ballad originated as a memorial song, such as were characteristic in particular of North-Eastern Styria where it was (to as late as the middle of the 20th cent.) customary that on the occasion of some unexpected tragic death a song was composed describing the event in detail (with names of the persons involved, place, at times also the time).
-As regards the ballad about the killing out of Jealousy II Is interesting to note what particular singer from Mota near Radgona had to say in this connection, specifically that the murder had been committed in an inn near Kapela, when her daughter was still single and the boy’s name was Johan Fekonja.
+This ballad originated as a memorial song of the kind that were once characteristic of northeastern Styria where it was (to as late as the middle of the 20th century) customary that on the occasion of some unexpected tragic death a song was composed describing the event in detail (with names of the persons involved, place, at times also the time).
+As regards the ballad “Killing out of Jealousy” it is interesting to note what particular singer from Mota near Radgona had to say in this connection, specifically that the murder had been committed in an inn near Kapela, when her daughter was still single.
+The boy’s name was Johan Fekonja.
 Since the woman was born around 1880, she could know the event only by hearsay, as the first written record comes from 1863.
-The murder might have taken place during the 1850-1869 period.
-A proof substant1atIng this assumption has not yet been traced in the registrar’s book.
-The song was extremely rapidly spreading in Slovenia In the variants from Styria, Prekmurje and Porabje the boy’s surname, Fekonja, has been preserved but in other regions we find only “mladenič”, “mladenec” (youth).
-And in our variant from the Upper Carn1ola he is given a young army officer.
-The girl’s name Marija Rajhovka (or: Rajhova) is to be found only in variants in Styria, but elsewhere she had not named, and her age Is between 20 and 22 years. .
+The murder might have taken place sometime between 1850-1869.
+A proof substantiating this assumption has not yet been traced in the registrar’s book.
+The song spread extremely rapidly in Slovenia.
+In the variants from Styria, Prekmurje and Porabje the boy’s surname, Fekonja, has been preserved but in other regions we find only “mladenič”, “mladenec” (youth).
+And in our variant from the Upper Carniola, he is a young army officer.
+The girl’s name Marija Rajhovka (or: Rajhova) is to be found only in variants in Styria, but elsewhere she had not named, and her age is between 20 and 22 years.

 In this four-part male singing, for the most part in the “über” form of singing (“na čez”) we notice something particular.
 The highest male voice leads his line in singing “na tretko” (on the third) which imparts to the performance a special, archaic ring.